kirbyj/praatdet/EXAMPLES.md

 ![](images/scatter3c.png)

-In the next example, we see that Praat has failed to detect an opening peak.
+In the next file, we see that Praat has failed to detect an opening peak.

 ![](images/scatter4a.png)

 ![](images/pp5.png)

-However, simply adding this does not fix the issue; the first peak detected is an opening peak and must be removed.
+However, simply adding this does not fix the issue; the first peak detected in this file "counts" as an opening peak and must therefore be removed.

 If you scroll along you will see a number of examples of multiple opening and closing peaks in this signal. **praatdet** simply selects the most extreme (positive or negative) peak.
-As discussed extensively elsewhere, this may not be appropriate, and you may wish to remove periods containing such multiple peaks.
+As discussed extensively elsewhere, this may not be appropriate, and may wish to remove periods containing such multiple peaks.